Tania Leon

-Tania Leon, born Ruth Naomi Leon, (Wellington, May 4, 1945 – Nigtevecht, August 15, 1996) was a South African born teacher and women's activist.
+Tania Leon, born Ruth Naomi Leon, (Wellington, 4 May 1945 – Nigtevecht, 15 August 1996) was a South African born teacher and women's activist.
 She was a member of the anti-apartheid movement in the Netherlands and of the Dutch unit of the ANC.

 Biography

-Leon was born on Friday May 4, 1945 in Wellington, South Africa.
+Leon was born on Friday 4 May 1945 in Wellington, South Africa.
 She was the youngest child of a family of nine.
 Leon trained as a teacher and in the academic year 1960–1961 she obtained her "lower primary teacher's certificate" at the Athlone Institute in Paarl, South Africa.
 From January 1969 to June 1972 she worked as a teaching assistant at the Mountain River High School in Wellington.